Introducing Swarm: The World’s Lowest-Cost Global Communications Network

 Swarm was born out of our obsession with a long-standing problem: connectivity is prohibitively expensive and not universally accessible.

 The need for connectivity has never been greater.
 It’s a problem that affects rural areas and developing countries most, further widening gaps in economic opportunity: billions of people around the world still lack basic Internet access.
 Meanwhile, sensor technologies and data analytics also continue to advance, with an explosion of Internet-connected devices in precision agriculture, container tracking, and connected vehicles requiring communications infrastructure.
 But even with 30 billion IoT devices expected to be deployed by 2020 that will require Internet access, until now there has been no affordable connectivity solution that exists on a global scale.

 Existing communications satellites haven’t changed significantly in price, size, or functionality for decades.
 In less than a year after closing our Seed funding round, our team invented a new satellite stabilization scheme and built and launched four operational satellites into Low Earth Orbit.
 Our satellite design doesn’t require the large, heavy, and power-hungry components common in conventional satellites.
 The small size and low mass of our satellites also makes them inexpensive to launch, providing unique economics for the deployment of our network.
-Swarm’s future constellation of 100 satellites will solve the problem of low-cost connectivity at a global scale far faster than any other provider, and at a fraction of the price.
+Swarm’s future constellation will solve the problem of low-cost connectivity at a global scale far faster than any other provider, and at a fraction of the price.

 Swarm is fully committed to complying with all regulations and has been working closely with the FCC.
 We recently were granted a Special Temporary Authority (STA) from the FCC to conduct GPS performance testing with our satellites currently on orbit.